tholonia/the-book/chapters/520-C-Tholonic_Math.md

 In fact, from the philosophical perspective of the Neoplatonists, the number 1 is not even considered a number in the traditional sense, but rather the *source* of all numbers.

 So, why not start counting with 2 rather than 6?
-Because we assume that the children of N, when recombined, must equal N.
+Because we assume that the children of N, when recombined, must equal N.  We can test this numbers by applying the formulas of Newton’s 2^nd^ and see that the bases of the trigrams apply *multiplication*, and the sides apply *division*, and consequently create perfect inverted replicas of themselves in the children.

 For these, and other reasons, we can not start counting with the number 1, but need to start with the first number that represents a *product* of 1, or, a number that acts like a normal number in a practical sense.